alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Anne-Lee-Steele/weekly-meetings.md

 # 2022-08-30
 ### Ongoing Tasks

 - Planning Genomics England workshop --> pt 1 at workshop, pt 2 at collaboration cafe
+MS: Well done!
+Thank you for coordinating.
+EK, JD

 - Newsletter draft: https://hackmd.io/Gt69xhqjRGSHqdtnwEM8mw?both (idea to split community news and book updates for this month due to length of update?)
+MS: sure!
+Do split them if it is too much.
+I can do the forms for Book Dash and fireside

-- Planning Governance Task force: documents in preparation
+- Planning Governance Task force:
+  - documents in preparation:

+MS: What are these resources.
+- Call for participants, format of the taskforce (ways of working), references - collection of resources

+Parking Lot!
 - Community Research --> Community Audit --> Community Health Report
 - Pull Requests:
   - Forward: https://github.com/alan-turing-institute/the-turing-way/pull/2080
   - UX: https://github.com/alan-turing-institute/the-turing-way/issues/2071
   - Emergent strategy w/ KW
+- Big Team Science Talk - let's discuss this next week.

 ### Thank yous
 - SG for brainstorming
 - JD, EK, AL for brainstorming workshop
+MS: :tada:

 ### Event updates

 Full schedule [here](https://hackmd.io/GHjxNTyZS1CYQgQst2kKKg)
 - Planning Genomics Englad workshop
 - Video for Code4All due by end of week
+MS: All the best!

 ### Proposal updates
 N/A